modenaxe/pyMUEdit/README.md

 Note: All segmented files will be populated in the **'Recent Files'** panel for easy access.

+4. When performing decomposition on segmented files, uncheck the Use Threshold checkbox in the parameters

 #### Channel Viewer
 Channel Viewer provides an interactive interface for exploring and managing signal channels in the HD-EMG dataset.\